rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 **Scopes logic had been taken from [oauth backend plugin](https://github.com/rabbitmq/rabbitmq_auth_backend_oauth)**

 Currently there are duplicate module `rabbit_oauth2_scope.erl`, because I'm not sure how to organize dependencies.

+### Authorization workflow:

+#### Prerequisites

+1. There should be application client registered on UAA server.
+2. Client id and secret should be set in plugin env as `username` and `password`
+3. Client authorities should include `uaa.resource`
+4. RabbitMQ auth_backends should include `rabbit_auth_backend_uaa`

+#### Authorization

+1. Client authorize with UAA, requesting `access_token` (using any grant type)
+2. Token scope should contain rabbitmq resource scopes (e.g. /_q_configure_foo - configure queue 'foo')
+3. Client use token as username to connect to RabbitMQ server